Free Trial

 Market Cap and Share Float

-The biggest and most active markets have the most liquidity; that's the forex market.
-Currencies are traded 24 hours a day during the five-day trading week by a global collective of investors.
-Forex trading volumes are around 25 times higher than that of global equity markets.
+The biggest and most active markets have the most liquidity— and that's the forex market.
+A global collective of investors trades currencies 24 hours a day during the five-day trading week.
+Forex trading volumes are around 25x higher than those of global equity markets.
 Over $5 trillion is traded daily on forex exchanges.

-Large markets like commodities futures (especially oil and precious metals), large-cap U.S. stocks and bonds like Treasuries are also highly liquid since investors can buy and sell quickly at stable prices with tiny spreads.
+Large markets like commodities futures (especially oil and precious metals), large-cap U.S. stocks and bonds are also highly liquid since investors can buy and sell quickly at stable prices with tiny spreads.

 The liquidity in markets is more of an overarching concept than a precisely-measured metric.
 You can measure variables like volume and spreads, but the liquidity definition is more abstract than concrete.
 For markets to function properly, liquidity must be present.